Laravel 10 Release

 Alright, enough selling, let me highlight some things in Laravel 10.

-A streamlined app folder.
-Well, sort of.
-At least the lang folder has been removed by default.
+folder has been removed by default.
 This is now published only when you need to customize the language files.
 I like this one because I love a smaller footprint.
-Especially when it means removing files that change constantly (like validation.php), but aren't customized in many apps.
+Especially when it means removing files that change constantly (like validation.php

 Type hints in user-land code.
 A Laravel 10 application now includes type hints for all of the core files included or generated by a Laravel application.
 I'll admit, I was slow to adopt types.
 But now I love it.
 While technically an optional change, I think this is an eye to the future.
 So I recommend adopting it.
 Of course, the Laravel 10.x Shift will automate adding type hints to any core method or where you have defined a type within the method DocBlock.

-New Process facade.
+facade.
 Taylor teased this months ago during Laracon Online, and I've been waiting every since.
 This was one of the few areas I felt Laravel was missing a wrapper for a common Symfony component.
 Now we have it.
-I know to keep my apps feeling Laravel-fresh, I'll be refactoring the system calls within the Shift codebase to use this new Process facade.
+I know to keep my apps feeling Laravel-fresh, I'll be refactoring the system calls within the Shift codebase to use this new Process

 To see the Laravel 10.x Shift in action, check out its demo video.
 If you're on Twitter, please help spread the word with a retweet.
 And, as always, please reply with any feedback to help improve the automation.